Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Canary-gradient attack for property inference

 \subsubsection{Results}

 We evaluated the effectiveness of our attack.
-We selected three different image datasets to model the private training datasets of target users, namely, CIFAR100~\cite{cifar}, UTKFace~\cite{utkface}, and TinyImagenet~\cite{tiny}.
+We test three different image datasets, namely, CIFAR10, CIFAR100~\cite{cifar}, and TinyImagenet~\cite{tiny}.
+We use all the possible permutations of those datasets to represent the private and shadow distribution for the canary-gradient attack, obtaining $6$ different configurations.

-For each dataset, we selected a different shadow dataset $\dataset_s$ defined in the same domain but with different distributions.
-To this end, we chose CIFAR10~\cite{cifar}, CelebA~\cite{celeb} and STL10~\cite{stl}.
-We selected the above shadow datasets since their distributions present lower entropy compared to the respective private ones (\eg CIFAR10 v.s.
-CIFAR100).
-This highlights the robustness of the attack against discrepancy in the private and shadow distributions.

 To run the experiments, we pick $x_t$ (\ie the target of the membership inference) at random from the validation set of the private dataset.
-Then, we trained the model by injecting the canary-gradient in the channel $0$ of the last layer normalization layer in the last residual block.
-After the injection, we evaluated the model's effectiveness by testing that the canary-gradient is non-zero when $x_t$ is in the training batch and zero otherwise.
+Then, we trained the model by injecting the canary-gradient in the channel $0$ of the last normalization layer in the last residual block.
+After the injection, we evaluated the canary's effectiveness by testing that the canary-gradient is non-zero when $x_t$ is in the training batch and zero otherwise.
 To this end, we iterate over all the training data of the private dataset by selecting a batch $\cX$ of size $n$ at a time.
-Given $\cX$, we compute the gradient according to the loss function and test that $\xi$ has gradient zero (precision).
+Given $\cX$, we compute the gradient according to the original loss function and test that $\xi$ has gradient zero (precision).
 Then, we insert $x_t$ in $\cX$, and we test if the gradient of $\xi$ is different from zero (recall).
-We perform the test on the three private datasets with different batch sizes and repeat the test for $50$ different $x_t$ for every case.
+We perform the test on the three private datasets with different batch sizes and repeat the test for $50$ different $x_t$ for every case.We report our results in~\Cref{fig:miaresult}, where we use the notation \TT{\textit{private-dataset}$\leftarrow$\textit{shadow-dataset}}.